-Head Injury Lawyer
+Head Injury Lawyer in NYC

 Head and brain injuries can impact victims in more ways than one.
 Physical injuries can lead to thousands of dollars in medical bills.
 Recovery time and cognitive impairment can force a victim to stay home from work or find a new career.
 The traumatic events leading up to the accident can result in emotional distress.
 These are all damages that the New York courts will compensate in certain circumstances.
 If a doctor recently diagnosed you or a loved one with a head or traumatic brain injury (TBI), come to our law offices for a consultation.

 Car accidents frequently result in TBIs.
 Among all New York State victims who went to the hospital after a traffic crash from 2012 to 2014, doctors diagnosed 32% with a TBI.
 Ten percent of all emergency department visits led to TBI diagnoses, and 44% of deceased crash victims had TBIs.
 Bicyclists had the greatest number of TBI diagnoses during this time period, followed by pedestrians, occupants, and motorcyclists.
 Head injuries in car accidents can span from scalp lacerations to penetrations.
 Brain injuries can involve bleeding, swelling, or other damage to the brain and its surrounding fluids.